MSchmoecker/VNEI/README.md

 - Discord: Margmas#9562

 ## Changelog
+0.6.4
+- added copy-to-clipboard functionality for item/mod names
+- fixed a few items were not showing up in the search
+- removed VNEI patcher

 0.6.3
 - fixed some weird behaviour in Auga, had to wait for Auga to update